moinwiki/moin/docs/user/rest.rst

 See also `Table Directives`_ and `Preformatted Text`_.

 Applications may add domain-specific directives.
-Moin adapts the "contents__" and "include" directives and adds the "macro" and "parser" directives.
+Moin adapts the "contents__" and "include_" directives and adds the "macro" and "parser" directives.

 __ `Table of Contents`_